Monkey Drum – Header Monkey Drum – Header

 How The Monkey Came To The Black Forest...

-In July 1945, Wing Commander Montgomery "Monty" Collins of the Royal Air Force – watch lover, cricket enthusiast, and globetrotter – was posted to the British sector of divided Berlin.
-Collins, the son of a British diplomat, was born in 1909 in the British Indian province of Madras.
-He was quick to discover the power of language and learned no fewer than five languages, one of which was German.
-Having arrived in Berlin after the end of the war and taken up his post in the administration of the British sector, Commander Collins was profoundly affected by the extent of the destruction of the capital and so resolved to support the reconstruction of Germany in his free time too.
-Henceforth he became devoted to the rebuilding of Berlin Zoo, through which he came to sponsor an egret monkey by the name of Max.
+According to the founding tale, Wing Commander Montgomery “Monty” Collins of the Royal Air Force – watch lover, cricket enthusiast, and globetrotter – was said to have been posted to the British sector of divided Berlin.
+As the story goes Collins, son of a British diplomat, was born in the British Indian province of Madras and, even at a young age, showed a knack for languages, learning no fewer than five – including German.
+Supposedly, after arriving in Berlin following the end of the war and taking up his post in the administration of the British sector, Collins was profoundly affected by the extent of the capital’s destruction.
+Motivated by his desire to help, he resolved to support the reconstruction of Germany in his free time.
+The tale tells that he became devoted to rebuilding the Berlin Zoo, through which he came to sponsor an egret monkey named Max.

-As a British gentleman, Collins was not willing to give up certain long-standing traditions such as a good glass of gin.
-This gave birth to his interest in the production of this most English of drinks.
-Juniper, also a vital ingredient for producing the renowned Black Forest ham, was in abundant supply, as were pure well water and a variety of special herbs and plant ingredients.
-This provided Montgomery Collins with a natural and regional basis on which to develop his unique Black Forest gin recipe.
+As a British gentleman and new landlord, Collins was reportedly not about to give up certain long-standing traditions – chief among them a good glass of gin.
+This supposedly sparked his interest in producing the most English of drinks.
+Juniper, also a vital ingredient in the renowned Black Forest ham, was in abundant supply, along with pure water and a variety of special herbs and botanicals.
+According to the tale, these natural and regional ingredients provided Collins with the basis for developing his unique Black Forest Gin recipe.

-The story of Collins trails off in the early 1960s – until renovation work at a country guesthouse at the turn of the century led to the discovery of a weighty old wooden box containing a bottle and a letter.
-The dusty bottle had been labeled and decorated by hand.
-Below a sketch of a monkey read the words "Max the Monkey – Schwarzwald Dry Gin" in black lettering.
-The accompanying letter contained not only personal notes and photographs but also a detailed description of the plant ingredients Montgomery had used in his recipe.
+The story of Collins trails off in the early 1960s – until, around the turn of the century, renovation work at the country guesthouse supposedly led to the discovery of a weighty old wooden box containing a bottle and a letter.
+The dusty bottle was labelled and decorated by hand.
+Below a sketch of a monkey, the words “Max the Monkey – Schwarzwald Dry Gin” were inscribed in black lettering.
+The accompanying letter reportedly contained personal notes and photographs, as well as a detailed description of the botanical ingredients Collins was said to have used in his recipe.

 Monkey's RSS Feed